MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 ```

 ## Toy Problem
 We will pick a problem of finding a path from the origin (top-left) to the sink (bottom-right) of a randomly generated maze.
-A maze is a mesh of cells with distinct paths that can (or cannot) be traversed, it is a graph.
+Our definition of a maze, here, is a mesh of cells with distinct paths that can (or cannot) be traversed.
+It can be encoded as a graph.
 There are [several](https://en.wikipedia.org/wiki/Graph_(abstract_data_type)#Common_data_structures_for_graph_representation) ways to encode a graph.
-Here, we will encode graph as an adjacency matrix, with `1` representing a wall and `0` representing a pathway.
+We will encode ours as an adjacency matrix, with `1` representing a wall and `0` representing a pathway.

 ```python
 def draw(maze: np.ndarray):